TeamStacks/hw4/README.md

 3) Choose AU and click the plus button, since you don't have any coins added to your inventories, to add a new coin.

-4) Choose an image and input VALID entries.
+4) Choose an image from your computer for the picture.

+5) Input VALID entries.
 Our form validation will prevent you from adding coins that have invalid inputs.
-Let's save the coin as a 'Gold'.Save the coin.
+Let's save the coin as a 'Gold'.

+6) Save the coin.

-5) Check AU again and you should see your coin.
+7) Check AU again and you should see your coin.

-6) Click the row in order to view your newly added coin in detail.
-You should see what you had inputted as well as the image you chose.
+8) Click the row with your new coin in order to view the details.
+You should see what you inputted as well as the image you chose.

-7) Notice that there is a red Delete button.
+9) Notice that there is a red Delete button.
 Click this button to delete your coin.

-8) Go back to AU and you should not see your coin anymore.
+10) Go back to AU and you should not see your coin anymore.

-9) Click the Gear/Cog icon that you see on every page.
+11) Click the Gear/Cog icon that you see on every page.
 This is your profile.

-10) Check the box that says "Use Light Theme".
+12) Check the box that says "Use Light Theme".
 Update your profile.

-11) Click on your profile again (Gear/Cog icon) and click Log Out to log out.
+13) Click on your profile again (Gear/Cog icon) and click "Log Out" to log out.

 ## Pages
 	index.html - Login/signup page.
 Should open modal and allow you to log in or sign up.